vViktorPL/ts-decoder/README.md

 * [superstruct](https://github.com/ianstormtaylor/superstruct) - pretty similar library to this one, but IMHO coercing type-inference has room for improvement
 * [type-safe-json-decoder](https://github.com/ooesili/type-safe-json-decoder) - nicely imitates [Elm](https://elm-lang.org) decoders but for instance using `map` or `andThen` on them in JS/TS syntax isn't so readable as it is in Elm which has support for pipe operator (`|>`)

 But this is just an opinion!
-These two are great projects that you may consider depending on your preferences :)
+These three are great projects that you may consider depending on your preferences :)